 You could have enough time before your trip to earn a few signup bonuses that could help you pay for airfare, hotels, and more.
 Since most travel credit cards give 1 to 3 points per dollar you spend, it would take longer to earn enough points for an epic trip through regular spending alone.

 Don’t forget to get your spouse or partner in the game

 Of course, your point-earning opportunities multiply if your spouse or partner gets in the game.
-If you and your partner both signed up for the Chase Sapphire Preferred® card, for example, within the span of a few months, you’d have 100,000 Chase Ultimate Rewards points in signup bonuses alone.
+If you and your partner both signed up for the Chase Sapphire Preferred® card, for example, within the span of a few months, you’d have more than 100,000 Chase Ultimate Rewards points in signup bonuses alone.
 Potentially this means more sign-up bonuses and more spending to accrue travel rewards.

 Focus on airline miles first

 As someone who travels with my family of four frequently, I can vouch for the fact that airline miles tend to offer the most “bang for your buck.”
 There are myriad ways to save on hotels with or without points (e.g. staying in inexpensive hotels, hostels, or rental condos), but there are few ways to reduce the cost of airfare without airline miles.

 Case in point: We typically go to Europe during peak summer season each year when round-trip economy flights from our home airport of Indianapolis can cost upwards of $1,500 each.
 For the last few years, we have racked up 200,000 points (50,000 points each) to transfer to the Air France/Flying Blue program to cover four round-trip flights.
 So, instead of paying $6,000 in cash for our flights, we wind up paying 200,000 Flying Blue points and around $600 in airline taxes and fees.
 That’s 90% off what is often the biggest travel expense most people face — airfare.